 Among the amusement rides are the Charles W. Parker Superior Wheel, a 45-foot Ferris wheel that was built in 1910, and the Charles W. Parker Carousel which was built in 1912 in Leavenworth, Kansas.
 There are pony carts, Mott Lake Flyer miniature trains, and Venetian swings as well.

 Art and History Museums

 Flint Michigan is home to several attractions that focus on art culture and history.
-The Flint Institute of Arts is Michigan’s second-largest art museum, and more than 150,000 people visit every year.
+Part of the Flint Cultural Center, the Flint Institute of Arts is Michigan’s second-largest art museum, and more than 150,000 people visit every year.

 Since the early 20th century, the museum has been collecting, protecting, and presenting important artifacts and art from around the world.
 The entire collection exceeds 8,500 items.

 At the Whaley Historic House Museum, you can tour the historic home of innovator Robert Whaley.
 After purchasing the Flint home in 1885, he renovated it into a classic Victorian house.
 The historic rooms are staged with artifacts that tell the history of the prominent Whaley and McFarlan families and the city.

 For a more scientific lesson, stop by the Longway Planetarium.
 It features astronomy demonstrations, science and laser rock shows, and more under a 60-foot dome.
 Each show lasts for about 45 minutes.
 The planetarium also holds camps and classes throughout the year.

 One of the most scenic spots in mid-Michigan is where the Flint River turns into Mott Lake.
 At this site in Flint, Stepping Stone Falls has trails for biking, running, and walking.
 The park also has picnic tables and places to go fishing.
 At night, beautiful multicolored lights glow in the falls.